The Idol of “Nice”-

 We all have singular moments of hypocrisy.

-Anyone who claims otherwise is either fundamentally dishonest or more of a hypocrite than they know.
-That said, we should work tirelessly to root out all forms of hypocrisy in our lives because the behavior we tolerate in ourselves is the behavior that grows.
+Anyone who claims otherwise is either fundamentally dishonest or more of a hypocrite than even they know.
+That said, we should all work tirelessly to root out all forms of hypocrisy in our lives because the behavior we tolerate in ourselves is the behavior that grows.
 Spotting hypocrisy in ourselves cannot happen without a bone-level commitment to brutal self-examination and a steely-eyed determination to live lives of openness and sincerity.

 Another Church Peeve